Olympic sprinter Tori Bowie died from complications of childbirth, autopsy report concludes

 According to the Orange County Sheriff’s Office, deputies responded in early May to a home in the area “for a well-being check of a woman in her 30s who had not been seen or heard from in several days.”
 She was later identified as Frentorish “Tori” Bowie.

-The toxicology reports were negative and listed bipolar disorder in her medical history.
+The toxicology results were negative and the autopsy report listed bipolar disorder in her medical history.

 Bowie grew up in Mississippi after being taken in by her grandmother as an infant.
 She considered herself a basketball player and only reluctantly showed up for track as a teenager, where she blossomed into an elite sprinter and long jumper.
 She attended Southern Mississippi, where she swept the long jump NCAA championships at the indoor and outdoor events in 2011.